 I use the word 'intending' because we live in a dualistic world we cannot completely attain the ideal; wholistic is an aim, but we necessarily have to exist in the dualistic world.
 Our language is based in the dualism.
 The Heart Sutra of Buddhism has an expression.
 "Going on beyond, always becoming Buddha".
 The idea here is that CCM is a journey that we are on and ideal we are aiming for but that we cannot arrive at in the mundane world.

-Taoism has been described as 'dualistic monism', it contains a fundamental holistic view of the universe and an understanding of the universe that is based on the dualistic principles of Yin and Yang.
-The juxtaposition of these two viewpoint has been symbolized in esoteric thought as 'squaring the circle'; the square representing the 'four square' Earth, the circle representing the unitary Heaven.
+Daoism (Taoism) has been described in terms that contain a contradiction 'dualistic monism', it contains a fundamental holistic view of the universe and an understanding of the universe that is based on the apparent contradiction of dualistic principles of Yin and Yang.
+The reconciliation of these two viewpoints has been symbolized in esoteric thought as 'squaring the circle'; the square representing the 'four square' Earth, the circle representing the unitary Heaven.
 Similarly in Chinese numerology the odd numbers are Heavenly and the even numbers Earthly.
-Chinese science uses many models that are developments of the yin/yang principles, and because some of these are based upon odd numbers and some even, they can not be made totally congruent.
+East Asian science uses many models that are developments of the yin/yang principles, and because some of these are based upon odd numbers and some even, they can not be made totally congruent.
 In the West we are used to assuming that we have to choose between two theories, or systems or arrive at a synthesis; just as Western scientists are at present trying to reconcile relativity and quantum theories into a 'grand unified theory'.
-The Chinese system allows that differing viewpoints can not be completely reconciled, and yet both can be true.
-In other words to make a 'square peg fit a round hole' would only be achieved by some damage to one or other.
+The Eastern system allows that differing viewpoints cannot be completely reconciled, and yet both can be true.
+In other words to make a 'square peg fit a round hole' perfectly would only be achieved by some damage to one or other.
 The Chinese system of knowledge has been described as syncretic, from this viewpoint, it may not be possible to reach a 'grand unified theory.
 In Chinese medicine a model based upon Two (Yin & Yang), and Five (Elements/Phases) are both seen as correct, and yet cannot be entirely congruent.
 From the number two the Earthly world's complexity extends in symmetrical way: Four Emblems (Seasons), Six (paired) Channels, Eight Trigrams.